Estampie: Instrumentation

 Sources for individual songs do not generally indicate what instruments were used.
 However, according to Grocheio, the vielle was the supreme instrument of the period, and the stantipes, together with the cantus coronatus and ductia, were the principal forms played on vielles before the wealthy in their celebration.
-Though the estampie is generally monophonic, there are also two-voice compositions in the form of an estampie, such as the two for keyboard in the Robertsbridge Fragment.
+While evidence of estampies being performed on instruments beyond non-bowed strings is rare, it does exist.
+There is existing evidence of estampies being performed on keyboard instruments, including the organ dating back to a letter written in 1388 by King John I of Aragon.
+The letter requests for an organ player named John to bring his book of estampies to be performed for him.
+Though the estampie is generally monophonic, one account provides an example of a performance of the Kalenda Maya being performed by two instrumentalists, with one playing the melody and the other adding an ornamental upper harmony, suggesting that the estampie form had room for improvisation.
+There are also two-voice compositions in the form of an estampie, such as the two for keyboard in the Robertsbridge Fragment.
 The French estampie was performed in a lively triple meter, a primary division of three beats to the bar.